 Explore remediations which foster user privacy, security and provider diversity in the face of these changes.

-The workshop will be held June 4-5 in Helsinki, Finland.
+The workshop was held June 4-5 in Helsinki, Finland.

 Position papers must be submitted by May 3rd at the latest.
 The program committee will review submitted position papers and send an invitation to the workshop to one of the paper authors.
 Invitations will be distributed by May 9 at the latest.